 - I provide plain paper for formative assessments (lately I’ve gotten used to using clean-on-one-side paper that I scrounge from recycle bins).

 - I provide folders for the older kids.
 But, I don’t have 1 folder per student.
 What I use is 1 folder per riser (5 to 6 students).
 One student is the “team leader,” and passes out the papers inside.
 When we have papers that will be used more than one music day (recorder music or rhythm worksheets), students put their papers in the riser folder.
 It goes pretty quickly when 1 person per riser passes out and collects the papers.
 I choose one “folder person” per class to pass out and collect all folders.
 I do not expect students to bring papers back that have been brought home. (i.e. no homework)

 Should I give my reasons for no homework?

-- Reason #3: Again, you have to worry about whether students bring the homework back or not.
+- Reason #3: You have to worry about whether students bring the homework back or not.
 The only time I require students to work on something at home is my Invented Instruments unit – and even then I provide time for students to work in class and come in at recess times to work with me.
 If students don’t get classwork done in time, I ask them to come in at recess to finish.